sidneymarie116/WhatTheHack/015-Serverless/Student/Challenge-03.md

 ## Description

+In this challenge:
-In this challenge, you will provision a blob storage account using the Hot tier, and create two containers within to store uploaded photos and exported CSV files.
-You will then provision two Function Apps instances, one you will deploy from Visual Studio, and the other you will manage using the Azure portal.
-Next, you will create a new Event Grid topic.
+- You will provision a Storage Account using the Hot access tier, and create two containers in which to store uploaded photos and exported CSV files.
+- You will then provision two Function Apps instances.
+One will be deployed from Visual Studio, and the other will be managed using the Azure portal.
+- Next, you will create a new Event Grid topic.
 After that, you will create an Azure Cosmos DB account with two collections.
-Then, you will provision a new Cognitive Services Computer Vision API service for applying object character recognition (OCR) on the license plates.
-Lastly, you will implement Key Vault for secure some of the resource keys.
+- Then, you will provision a new Cognitive Services Computer Vision API service for applying object character recognition (OCR) on the license plates.
+- Lastly, you will implement Key Vault for secure some of the resource keys.

 **HINT:** _Record names and keys_

-1. Create a resource group
 1. Create an Azure Cosmos DB account
 *If this takes a while, move ahead and come back to finish the containers*
     * API : Core (SQL)